basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 It passed.

 Passing that VM test gives me confidence in the generated Nix/disko logic.
-After that, I also checked the real TrueNAS machine while it was still running TrueNAS.
-The configured by-id path resolves to the Samsung 970 EVO 500 GB device, and `zdb -l` on that target shows `boot-pool`.
-The `tank` and `ssd` labels are on different devices.
+The read-only check on the live TrueNAS box gives me confidence in the configured disk target: the by-id path resolves to the 500 GB `boot-pool` disk, and `tank` and `ssd` live on different devices.

-That means the config is correct before cutover.

-The cutover runbook still repeats the same check from the installer ISO: resolve the disk path, print `lsblk`, inspect ZFS labels with `zdb -l`, check the target size, and run `wipefs --no-act`.
-If the target shows `tank` or `ssd` labels, or looks like a data disk, the runbook stops before anything destructive happens.
+The installer preflight repeats that same check immediately before the destructive step.

 This is the level of paranoia I want around storage migrations.